Cock (slang): Derived terms

+Cockblock

-Cockblock (or cock block) is a slang term for an action, whether intentional or not, that prevents someone else from having sex.
+Cockblock (also cock-block or cock block) is a US slang term for an action, whether intentional or not, that prevents someone else from having sex.
 Such behavior is said to be motivated by jealousy or competitiveness, although it is sometimes accidental or inadvertent.
 The term is also used (or the term "cockblocker") for a person who engages in such obstruction or intervention.

 Social research has documented norms among male peer groups that view "cockblock" behavior as negative, which may make men less likely to challenge each other's behavior or impede sexual access to women, sometimes even in cases of possible sexual assault or intimate partner violence.
-The term appears to date at least to 1972, when Edith Folb documented its use by urban black teenagers.
+The term appears to date at least to 1972, when Edith Folb documented its use by urban Black teenagers in the United States.

 Marla Gibbs uses the phrase in the 1999 film Lost & Found.
+The 2007 film Superbad also references cockblocking, with one character counseling against it.

+Cocksucker

+Cocksucker, and cocksucking as both an adjective and a noun, refer to the act of fellatio, and historically have particularly been used in connection with the performance of this act as a homosexual act.
+The New Partridge Dictionary of Slang and Unconventional English traces both the descriptive usage of "cocksucker" and the adjectival form of "cocksucking" to 1865 in the United States.
+It further traces the use of "cocksucker" as a "generalised term of abuse" to 1918 in the United States, and cites to uses of both terms in print in the 1950s by writers including Jack Kerouac, Allen Ginsberg, and William S. Burroughs.

+"Cocksucker" was one of the seven dirty words that American comedian George Carlin first listed in his famous 1972 "Seven Words You Can Never Say on Television" monologue.
+Carlin noted in the monologue that "cock" alone was ambiguous and also had inoffensive meanings, while "cocksucker" did not.
+At the time that Carlin originated the act, "cocksucker" was used almost exclusively as an insult towards men implying that they performed homosexual acts.
+Carlin also noted in his comedy routine that the term was not used with respect to the practice of fellatio by females, stating: "For some reason, now cocksucker means bad man.
+It's a good woman".
+Another comedian, Lenny Bruce, was arrested for using the word in his act in the 1960s.